-Students need to complete an application form (with copy of transcript).
+Students Students need to complete an application form (with copy of transcript).
 Applications should be taken to IS office (240 Wing).
-Course Credits Name Prerequisite HP 250 Medical Terminology for Health Professions IS 310 3 Information System in Networked Environments: IS 220; admission to business or IS major/minor Technical Foundations and Applications IS 321 3 Survey of Information Technology in Healthcare admission to business or HISM minor IS 340 3 Ethical Issues, Security Management and Compliance admission to business or HISM minor IS 370 3 Healthcare Systems: Analysis and Design IS 220 IS 420 3 Healthcare Systems: Project Management admission to business or HISM minor 3 Elective Select one of the following:

-Computer-Based Decision Support Systems for Management
+Course Credits Name Prerequisite IS 220 3 Information Systems for Business Management Sophomore standing IS 321 3 Survey of Information Technology in Healthcare admission to business or HISM minor IS 340 3 Ethical Issues, Security Management and Compliance admission to business or HISM minor IS 370 3 Healthcare Systems: Analysis and Design IS 220 IS 420 3 Healthcare Systems: Project Management admission to business or HISM minor Elective 3 Select one of the following: IS 310 Information Systems in Networked Environments: Technical Foundations and Applications IS 320 Computer-Based Decision Support Systems for Management

-Management of Information Technology
+IS 360 Management of Information Technology